KxSystems/solace/README.md

 Used for sending guaranteed messages that require a sync reply.
 Returns a byte list of message received, containing the payload.
 Otherwise will be an int to indicate the return code.
 If value 7, the reply wasnt received.

-- destType: should be an int, -1 for null, 0 for topic, 1 for queue, 2 for temp topic, 3 for tmp queue.
+- destType: Int type, -1 for null, 0 for topic, 1 for queue, 2 for temp topic, 3 for tmp queue.
 - dest: Destination name of the queue/topic.
 Symbol type.
-- data: string/symbol/byte data, which forms the basis of the payload for the message
+- data: byte array/string/symbol data array, which forms the basis of the payload for the message
-- timeout: integer timeout param that indicate the millisecons to block/wait (must be greater than zero).
+- timeout: Integer timeout param that indicate the millisecons to block/wait (must be greater than zero).
-- replyType Should be an int. -1 for null, 0 for topic, 1 for queue, 2 for temp topic, 3 for tmp queue.
+- replyType: Integer type. -1 for null, 0 for topic, 1 for queue, 2 for temp topic, 3 for tmp queue.
 The topic/queue that you wish a reply to this message to go to
-- replyDest Should be a symbol.
+- replyDest: Symbol type.
 The topic/queue that you wish a reply to this message to go to (empty for default session topic)

 ### Flow Binding